 - Can I Brush My Teeth After A Root Canal?

 Does Insurance Cover The Cost Of A Root Canal?

 Generally, health insurance extras in Australia do not cover root canal therapy.
 To have root canal therapy covered, you will need to have a high level of extras cover.
 Most extras cover policies include general dental treatments like check-ups, but do not include major dental procedures, like root canal treatments.
-No matter if you are covered or not with your extras policy, you can save up to 40% off root canal therapy by joining smile.com.au and visiting an approved dentist.
+With smile.com.au cover, you get reduced & capped fees on root canal treatments at any of our 3,000+ smile.com.au dentists, no matter if you are covered or not with your extras policy.

 Do I Need An Endodontist For My Root Canal Treatment?